commfish/BSAI_crab_assessments/SMBKC/README.md

   smbkc_19    | models explored and presented for 2019 assessment, Sept.
 2019

   smbkc_19a   | updates to .tpl and .ctl file from Jie and Andre's edits.
+              | 11-13-19 updates are from Jie - see 'src_11132019' and sm19_11132019.ctl
+              | 11-18-19 updates from Andre and new .ctl file are ones currently in this folder.
+Includes updates to .tpl from 'src folder